 Perplexity positions itself differently from ChatGPT or Google—it brands as a research-first platform that prioritizes academic rigor, source verification, and transparent citations.
-Understanding this positioning reveals optimization opportunities that general AI SEO tactics miss.
+Understanding this positioning reveals optimization opportunities that general AI SEO strategies miss.

 This guide examines Perplexity's academic search approach and provides specific tactics for brands that want visibility with research-oriented users.